 Everyone can see everything posted in #general, so we recommend discouraging unnecessary messages.
 There are a few options to help reinforce this:

-Workspace owners and Admins can rename the channel to something more descriptive, like #announcements, #notices, or #room101 — whatever suits your workspace's needs!
+Workspace Owners and Admins can rename the channel to something more descriptive, like #announcements, #notices, or #room101 — whatever suits your workspace's needs!

 Decide who can post in #general

 Workspace Owners can limit who can post in #general.
 This option is especially helpful if you'd like to use the channel for important announcements only.
-Here's how do adjust this permission from your desktop:
+Here's how to adjust this permission from your desktop: